A 3/2-approximation algorithm for the Student-Project Allocation problem

 \begin{prop} During the execution of Algorithm \ref{Alg:APPROX_SPA-S_stable}, if a project $p_j$ is not fully available at some point, then it cannot subsequently become fully available. \end{prop}

 \begin{proof} Let $T_0$ denote the point in the algorithm's execution at the end of the main while loop.
-We know from Proposition \ref{th:stable_SPA_S_propfullyavailablePRE} that if a project is not fully available before $T_0$ then it cannot subsequently become fully available before $T_0$.
+We know from Proposition \ref{th:stable_SPA_S_propfullyavailablePRE} that if $p_j$ is not fully available before $T_0$ then it cannot subsequently become fully available before $T_0$.

-Let lecturer $l_k$ offer project $p_j$ and assume project $p_j$ is not fully available at $T_0$.
+Let lecturer $l_k$ offer project $p_j$ and assume $p_j$ is not fully available at $T_0$.
 If $l_k$ contains no blocking pairs of type $(3bi)$ then there can be no changes to allocations of $p_j$ after $T_0$.
-Therefore assume $l_k$ contains at least one blocking pair.
+Therefore assume $l_k$ contains at least one blocking pair of type $(3bi)$ at $T_0$.
 Then by Proposition \ref{th:stable_SPA_S_bp_lk_full}, $l_k$ is full at $T_0$.
 But Algorithm \ref{Alg:APPROX_SPA-S_stable_3bibpBrief} does not change the student allocations for any lecturer and hence $l_k$ remains full and $p_j$ cannot subsequently become fully available.

 It remains to show that if $p_j$ is fully available at $T_0$, that it cannot subsequently cease to be fully available and then return to be fully available before the end of the algorithms execution.
 Since $l_k$ is undersubscribed at $T_0$, $l_k$ cannot contain any blocking pairs by Proposition \ref{th:stable_SPA_S_bp_lk_full}.
 Since Algorithm \ref{Alg:APPROX_SPA-S_stable_3bibpBrief} can only affect allocations of projects offered by a full lecturer it is not possible for $p_j$ to change to being not fully available after $T_0$. \end{proof}